f5devcentral/access-labs/class3/module4/lab01.rst

 |image39|

-Lab 1.5 - Implement Fine-Grained Access Controls
+Section 1.5 - Implement Fine-Grained Access Controls
 ==================================================

 Up to this point any authenticated user to the API is authorized to use them.
 In this section we will restrict user1's ability to create users, but will still be able to modify a user's employee number.